 This is where the Cosmic Unity comes in.
 Or jumps in.
 This full-length Zoom strobel is sitting directly underfoot and it’s seriously thin.
 The moment I stepped on the court in these, I was shook.
 In a good way.

-The cushion feels just as bouncy, explosive, and fun as it does on a KD 13 but sits low to the ground as a Kyrie or a Curry shoe would.
+The cushion feels just as bouncy, explosive, and fun as it does on a KD 13/KD 14 but sits low to the ground as a Kyrie or a Curry shoe would.
 It’s every bit of awesome.
-There’s tons of impact protection even for the largest of players but you’re not going to feel slow in these.
+There’s tons of impact protection even for the largest of players but you’re not going to feel slow in these as a result.

 And don’t even think about feeling unstable either, as the aggressive midsole cupping & low to the ground ride take care of that.